mohitNEC/VM/opcua-IoTIntegration.rst

 		"value": " "
 	}'

-**step 8:** IoT Agent receives the command from Scorpio-Broker on Patch and forward the updated measurement to Scorpio.
+**Step 8:** IoT Agent receives the command from Scorpio-Broker on Patch and forward the updated measurement to Scorpio.
 Execute the following command to retrieve the recorded measurement of device from Scorpio.

 .. code-block:: console